 For example, Andersen Corporation developed an AR mobile app for selling many configurations of their windows.
 This lets customers point their phones at their own windows and visualize how different models of Andersen’s windows would look and work in their home environment.

 Another example from our survey comes from a C-suite executive in the European construction industry.
 The executive explained, “In construction, we use it to build mockups virtually instead of wasting money and materials for showcases.”

 There’s something powerful about seeing something with one’s own eyes.
 AR lets us see prototypes in a cheaper, easier and more accessible way.

 #3: Learning and Development (L&D)

 Our third use case is AR for L&D. This technology lets organizations train employees from anywhere.
 AR lets operators gain experience on patients, machinery, and equipment in a completely risk-free environment.
 AR is also proven to create higher retention rates than traditional methods.

-In the survey, 48% of the polled executives said that accelerated training was a key benefit of AR.
-Other related responses include 38% who cited a reduced number of errors and 18% who pointed towards improved staff safety as main draws.
+In the survey, 48 percent of the polled executives said that accelerated training was a key benefit of AR.
+Other related responses include 38 percent who cited a reduced number of errors and 18 percent who pointed towards improved staff safety as main draws.